amithhhh/fakeCurrency/README.md

 💻 How to Run the App
 Once setup is complete, run:

-bash
-Copy
-Edit
 python app.py

 The app will start at:

-text
-Copy
-Edit
 http://127.0.0.1:7860